JaehunJung13/JaehunJung13.github.io/_pages/about.md

 ---

 #### Hello!
-I'm Jaehun Jung, a master's student in Economics at Sungkyunkwan University (SKKU), Seoul, Republic of Korea.
-I previously earned my bachelor's degree in Economics from the same institution.
+I'm Jaehun Jung, a PhD student in Economics at University of California, Irvine.
+I previously earned my bachelor's and master's degree in Economics from Sungkyunkwan University in Republic of Korea.

 #### Research Interests